 Students learn design principles, current technology, business practices, and the use of AutoCAD and other software, quickly gaining required job skills.
 Nashville State's Career Services Office provides placement assistance to currently enrolled students and graduates seeking full- or part-time work.

 Earn a One-Year Technical Certificate or a Two-Year A.A.S.
 Degree

 The Computer-Aided Drafting Technical Certificate can be completed in one year.
-All of the required Computer-Aided Drafting Technical Certificate courses can be applied toward the Associate of Applied Science degree in Architectural Engineering Technology or the Associate of Applied Science degree in General Technology if students choose to continue their education.
+All of the required Computer-Aided Drafting Technical Certificate courses can be applied toward the Associate of Applied Science degree in Architectural Engineering Technology if students choose to continue their education.
 Students who plan to apply the certificate toward an A.A.S. degree should consult their advisors about articulation options.

 Please visit NSCC Consumer Information to learn more about Gainful Employment Disclosures.

 Bryan has over 20 years of experience teaching at Nashville State, as well as teaching corporate seminars and private classes.
 A graduate of Nashville State, Bryan continued his studies of mechanical engineering and computer systems, while working as a 3-D designer in automation systems, product design, marketing, and eventually into computer-based machine controls and programming for a Tennessee automation, manufacturing and design firm.
 Brian keeps close ongoing contact with the industry's newest technology and trends, to ensure students receive the most current instruction in preparation for the current job market.
 Teaching responsibilities: All levels of Computer-Aided Drafting, 3D Design, and Digital Animation.